The AIP is transforming the investment outlook for water security and sustainable sanitation for a prosperous, peaceful, and equitable Africa

 Africa’s Water Investment Gap is Growing

 Delivery of water investments across Africa is below target to meet the continent’s growing needs.
-It is estimated that at least US$30 billion/year needs to be invested to meet the Sustainable Development Goal 6 target on water and sanitation.
+It is estimated that at least $30 billion additional finance needs to be mobilised annually by 2030 to meet Sustainable Development Goal 6 target on water and sanitation.
 Currently, only US$10-US$19 billion is invested each year.
-The AIP aims to close the water investments gap of US$11-US$20 billion/year by mobilising US$30 billion/year by 2030.

 The water investment requirement is even larger for Africa to achieve the Africa Water Vision 2025, which requires an annual investment of US$64 billion/year, according to the African Development Bank.